 Especially when it’s toasted and slathered in butter.

 So much yas.

-The beginnings of this Keto delight
+The beginnings of this Keto pumpkin bread

 Cinnamon of course.
 Nutmeg, cloves and I even threw a little cardamom in mine for some extra warmth.

 If you don’t have all the herbs and spice listed here but you do have pumpkin spice, just use ½ TBS of the premade pumpkin spice mixture.

 One cup of mashed pumpkin contains about 12.7 grams total carbs with 2.7 grams of fiber.
 This gives a cup 10 grams of net carbs.